Fast Algorithm for Fuel-Optimal Impulsive Control of Linear Systems with Time-Varying Cost: A Fast and Robust Solution Algorithm

 \subsection{Iterative Refinement}

-Next, $\boldsymbol\lambda_{est}$ and $\mathcal{T}^{est}$ are iteratively refined until they converge to $\boldsymbol\lambda_{opt}$ and $\mathcal{T}^{opt}$, which satisfy the optimality critertia to within a user-specified tolerance.
+Next, $\boldsymbol\lambda_{est}$ and $T^{est}$ are iteratively refined until they converge to $\boldsymbol\lambda_{opt}$ and $T^{opt}$, which satisfy the optimality criteria to within a user-specified tolerance.
 This is accomplished using an iterative three-step procedure that provides global convergence from any feasible initial guess.
-This procedure is inspired by Arezelier's algorithm \cite{Arzelier2016}, but includes modifications to minimize the number of constraints that must be enforced in the required optimization problems and reduce the number of required iterations.
-The first step in each iteration is computation of an optimal dual variable for the current instance of $\mathcal{T}^{est}$.
-This is accomplished by solving the constrained formulation of the dual problem in (\ref{eq:dualprob3}) with the modification that control input is only allowed in mode $j$ at times in $T^{est}_j$.
-This problem can be solved using conventional convex solvers, but the complexity of the problem depends on how the cost functions for each mode are defined.
-It should be noted that the optimal objective of this problem is the cost of a feasible solution, which is an upper bound on the minimum cost to reach $\boldsymbol w$.
+This procedure is inspired by Arzelier's algorithm \cite{Arzelier2016}, but includes modifications to simultaneously minimize the number of constraints that must be enforced in the required optimization problems and reduce the number of required iterations.
+The first step in each iteration is computation of an optimal $\boldsymbol\lambda_{est}$ for the current instance of $T^{est}$.
+This is accomplished by solving (\ref{eq:dualprob2}) with the modification that control inputs are only allowed at times in $T^{est}$.
+This problem can be solved using conventional convex solvers, but the complexity of the problem depends on how the cost function is defined.

-The second step is refinement of $\mathcal{T}^{est}$ using the updated $\boldsymbol\lambda_{est}$.
-This update procedure removes times at which optimal maneuvers cannot be performed and adds candidate times that can reduce the total cost in each control mode.
-Specifically, all $t \in T^{est}_j$ that satisfy
+The second step is refinement of $T^{est}$ using the updated $\boldsymbol\lambda_{est}$.
+This update procedure removes times at which optimal control inputs cannot be applied and adds candidate times that can reduce the total cost.
+Specifically, all $t \in T^{est}$ that satisfy